Tahyur/Soccer-Client/README.md

 # Soccer-Client
 A Client that consumes the Soccer REST Api

-This project follows the MVC Architectural pattern
+This maven project follows the MVC Architectural pattern

 IT is divided into 3 different layers
 * Front End